-If you plan to self-drive Mexico, you need to first obtain a personal visa or Mexico Tourist Card (FMM).
+If you plan to self-drive in Mexico, you need to first obtain a personal visa or Mexico Tourist Card (FMM).
 To obtain the Mexico Tourist Card you only need a valid passport and to pay the entry fee of $500 pesos (~$25 USD).

 Note: You only need to pay the Mexico entry fee if you travel overland, the entry fee is included in the price of your airline ticket if you travel by plane.

-Once you have a copy of your Mexico Tourist Card, then you need to obtain your Mexico Vehicle Permit also known as Temporary Import Permit (TIP) for you vehicle.
+Once you have a copy of your Mexico Tourist Card, then you need to obtain your Mexico Vehicle Permit also known as Temporary Import Permit (TIP) for your vehicle.
 Below are the documents that we needed to cross the border into Mexico.